SLOPE Function

 Data 1Data 2

-Do note that we have taken more than 3 years of data which amounts to 794 trading days.
+Please note that we have taken more than three years of data, which amounts to 794 trading days.
 Lucky for us, all the calculations are automated once you put in the appropriate formula.

-Before we put in the formula for calculating beta, we must first calculate the daily percentage return for Microsoft (MSFT) and S&P 500, as shown above.
+Before we calculate beta, we must first calculate the daily percentage return for Microsoft (MSFT) and the S&P 500, as shown above.

 To calculate the percentage return, all you need to do is use the following formula: